How Much Does It Cost To Move A Boiler To A New Location?

-Laying pipework is not the only thing that contributes to the price of moving a boiler to a new location.
+Laying pipework is not the only factor that affects the price of moving a boiler to a new location.

-Depending on the job, other things that take time (and cost money) will include:
+Depending on the job, other tasks that take time (and cost money) will include:

 - Drilling holes through walls for pipe and the flue

-With a typical boiler move costing around £500, it’s worth considering a replacement.
-Obviously if your boiler is only a couple of year’s old and under warranty, this is not advisable.
+With typical boiler relocations costing around £500, as a rule of thumb it’s worth considering a replacement.
+Obviously, there are exceptions — if your boiler is only a couple of years old and under warranty, you don’t need a new one.

-But, there are boilers that cost around £800 with a 7-year warranty such as the Ideal Logic 30.
+However, there are combi boiler models that cost around £800 with a 7-year warranty, such as the Ideal Logic 30.

-If you have an old boiler, it’s likely you’d save this amount on your heating bills within a couple of years, and still have 5-years left on the warranty.
+If you have an old boiler, you’ll likely save this amount on your heating bills within a couple of years and still have 5 years left on the warranty.